DertoVampi/pyistat/README.md

 To do: Fix inefficiencies in the code.
 Comment the code more.
 Add a graphic way to setup queries.
 Implement Classes instead of Functions.

 Last fixes:

+1.1.2:
+- Added the timeout variable, useful when requesting large datasets.

 1.1.1:
 - Changed the pyproject.toml dependencies.